bucs110fall2024/final-project-rijaa-bianna/template_final_project-master/README.md

 ## Project Description

-A game where the player is given one in game week to collect recipies to feed their pet cat.
+A game where the player collects food from the map to feed their pet cat.

 ***